ejanerop/CoffeeMaker/README.md

 * Unit testing
 * TDD
 * Hexagonal architecture

-You don't have to implement them all, but make the code better to be more comfortable with it.

 Also, if there is time, our Product Owner has asked us to implement a new feature so that we could know how much money we have earned with each type of drink.